 Henry E. Frye was born on August 1, 1932, in Ellerbe, North Carolina.
-On his parents fifty acres of land, Frye farmed tobacco and cotton.
+On his parents’ fifty acres of land, Frye farmed tobacco and cotton.
 During the 1930s and 1940s he attended segregated schools; however during his childhood, he remembered playing with white children outside of school.

 After leaving Ellerbe in the late 1940s to attend North Carolina A&T in Greensboro, Frye became involved in Air Force ROTC and student government.
-Graduating from A&T with highest honors, he entered the United States Air Force earned the rank of captain before leaving after four years of service.
+Graduating from A&T with highest honors, he entered the United States Air Force and earned the rank of captain before leaving after four years of service.

 Upon returning from the military, Frye attempted to register to vote in his hometown only to be required to pass a test in order to vote.
 As a consequence of being denied the right to vote after failing a so-called “literacy test,” he decided to become a lawyer.
 In 1959, Frye graduated from the University of North Carolina Law School.